 MBG Holdings Secures Contract to Design and Build Cellular and Fiber Networks for TechFort, a New Tech Hub in the U.K.

-/EIN News/ -- AUSTIN, TX, March 15, 2023 (GLOBE NEWSWIRE) -- via NewMediaWire – MBG Holdings, Inc (OTC Pink: MBGH), holding company of Onepath systems and AMR Resources, LLC, a leading telecommunications lifecycle company, secured a contract to design, build and deploy the cellular and fiber networks for TechFort, a large-scale, much-anticipated development in Dover, England, UK.
+AUSTIN, TX, March 15, 2023 (GLOBE NEWSWIRE) -- via NewMediaWire – MBG Holdings, Inc MBGH, holding company of Onepath systems and AMR Resources, LLC, a leading telecommunications lifecycle company, secured a contract to design, build and deploy the cellular and fiber networks for TechFort, a large-scale, much-anticipated development in Dover, England, UK.
 MBG has the sole rights to develop the fiber, the conduit, neutral host cellular, and private 5G cellular for the 40-acre campus with office space, multifamily homes, entertainment venues, and more.

 Situated on the British coast overlooking the port of Dover, TechFort is an ambitious construction and renovation project that repurposes the famous Western Heights, a series of Napoleon-era fortresses, into an advanced technology hub.